 This video lesson is designed for 6 to 12-year-old children.
 In this geometry lesson, we will be learning about the different types of lines and their usage in our daily life.

-In our daily life, we all see different types of lines in our surroundings – For example, corners of the wall, stairs, roads, school, notebooks, etc.
+In our daily life, we all see objects having different types of lines in our surroundings – For example, corners of the wall, stairs, roads, school, notebooks, etc.

 - Horizontal Line.